rudi77/sdc/project5/writeup.md

 - [parameters.p][parameters.p] a pickle file which contains the calibration matrix, the distortion coefficients, and the transformation matrices M and Minv.

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ---

 ## Vehicle Detection Pipeline
-In the following sections I will describe my pipeline that detects and visualizes vehicles.
-My pipeline consists of the following steps.
+In the following sections I will describe my pipeline that detects and visualizes vehicles and lane lines.
+The pipeline consists of the following steps.
 Each step is applied to each single video frame.

-TODO
+#### Preprocessing ####
+1.)
+Generate a dataset.
+2.)
+Use the generated dataset to train a classifier.
+3.)
+Serialize the model to a file so that it can be later used in the actual image processing pipeline

+#### Image Processing Pipeline ####
+1.)
+Use a sliding window search to detect possible vehicles 2.)
+Generate a heatmap.
+The heatmap is used to reduce false positives as well as to identify vehicles 3.)
+Suround the detected vehicles with a bounding box

+#### Lane Line Detection ####
+1.)
+Detect lane lines

 ## Implementing a Vehicle Detector